javajuice1337/RustPlusBot/plugin examples/messagerouting.md

 > Do not post team chat messages to the Main Discord Channel

 This plugin example does not create any team chat commands.
+Instead, it reacts to receiving a team chat message.

 ### Place the following code blocks in their respective events in the Plugin Studio to test this plugin: